 The data that Google Analytics uses to provide all the information in your reports comes from these sources:

-- The HTTP request of the visitor
+- The HTTP request of the user

 - Browser/system information